Scottish COVID-19 Inquiry Newsletter: Issue 6 (Autumn-Winter 2023)

 Let's Be Heard

-The Scottish COVID-19 Inquiry’s listening project, Let’s Be Heard, has published its first report, Let’s Be Heard: Sharing Respondents’ Pandemic Experiences, Impacts, and Lessons to be Learned in Scotland.
+The Scottish COVID-19 Inquiry’s public participation project, Let’s Be Heard, has published its first report, Let’s Be Heard: Sharing Respondents’ Pandemic Experiences, Impacts, and Lessons to be Learned in Scotland.

 The publication shares preliminary findings from responses received since the start of the project’s national engagement phase on 23 May 2023.
 Let’s Be Heard is urging people across Scotland to share their experiences of the pandemic before the project’s national engagement phase ends on 20 December 2023.